-The Asian Bar Association of Washington Student Scholarship Foundation (ABAWSSF) provides financial assistance in the form of scholarships to students of Asian heritage currently attending law schools in the state of Washington.
-For 2018, ABAWSSF will award four (4) scholarships and a fifth scholarship on behalf of the Northwest Minority Job Fair to selected law students, in the following amounts:
+The Asian Bar Association of Washington Student Scholarship Foundation (“ABAWSSF”) provides financial assistance in the form of scholarships to students of Asian heritage currently attending law schools in the state of Washington.
+For 2019, ABAWSSF will award four (4) scholarships and a fifth scholarship on behalf of the Northwest Minority Job Fair to selected law students, in the following amounts:

 The Yamashita Scholarship is named after Takuji Yamashita (1874–1959).
-Mr. Yamashita was born in Japan, and emigrated to the United States in the 1890s.
+Mr. Yamashita was born in Japan and emigrated to the United States in the 1890s.
 He graduated from Tacoma High School in two years, graduated with a law degree from the University of Washington in 1902, and passed the state bar exam.
-The Washington State Supreme Court issued a decision that Mr. Yamashita was not eligible to be an American, and therefore could not practice law.
+In processing his bar application, the Washington State Supreme Court issued a decision that Mr. Yamashita was not eligible to be an American and, therefore, could not practice law.
 This decision was overturned, posthumously, nearly 100 years later on March 1, 2001.

 The Sharon A. Sakamoto President's Scholarship is named after Sharon Sakamoto, who served as ABAW’s first President (and one of its founders) in 1988.
 Ms. Sakamoto is now retired, but her prior law practice at Aoki Sakamoto Grant emphasized meeting clients’ business, estate planning, immigration, and criminal defense needs.
 In addition to being active in the local and minority bar associations, she has also served on the boards of the Public Defender and Kawabe Memorial House.

 The Northwest Minority Job Fair is sponsored and funded by a consortium of private and public sector employers.
-The Job Fair was created in 1987, and its mission is to foster access to employment opportunities for historically underrepresented persons in the practice of law and to provide a networking forum for legal employers and minority law students.
+The Northwest Minority Job Fair was created in 1987.
+Its mission is to foster access to employment opportunities for historically underrepresented persons in the practice of law and to provide a networking forum for legal employers and minority law students.

 Application Process and Requirements